Unions

 Variant schema

 For better performance, more type safety, and a more targeted output of issues, you can use variant for discriminated unions.
-Therefore, I recommend using variant over union whenever possible.
+Therefore, we recommend using variant over union whenever possible.
 A discriminated union is an OR relationship between objects that can be distinguished by a specific key.

 When you call the schema function, you first specify the discriminator key.
 This is used to determine the schema to use for validation based on the input.
 The object schemas, in the form of an array, follow as the second argument.